Track mileage automatically

 Is mileage reimbursement taxed?

-Mileage reimbursement that complies with IRS rules is not considered a benefit, and it is not taxed.
-However, if you are reimbursed at a higher rate than the standard IRS rates or by another type of reimbursement, such as lump sums, the sum exceeding the rate per mile reimbursement will be considered a benefit and will be taxed as a part of your income.
-Read more about mileage reimbursement as a taxable income.
+Mileage reimbursement that complies with IRS rules is not considered a benefit and isn’t taxed.
+However, if you’re reimbursed at a higher rate than the standard IRS rates or by another type of reimbursement, such as lump sums, the sum exceeding the rate per mile reimbursement will be considered a benefit and taxed as a part of your income.

 IRS mileage reimbursement rules